rudrakshk-101/Cartoon-ecommerce/README.md

   - www.cartoon.com
   - User registration and login using JWT and session management
   - Cart, checkout, and order tracking functionalities
-  - Google Auth integration for signup and signin
+  - Google Auth integration for signup and sign-in

 - **Vendor Functionalities:**
   - www.sellatcartoon.com